hemerajs/hemera/packages/hemera-nats-streaming/README.md

 We provide a simple interface to work with nats-streaming

 - **topic:nats-streaming,cmd:publish:** Publish a message to nats-streaming.
-- **topic:nats-streaming,cmd:subscribe:** Create a nats-streaming subscription and return a ack when the subscription could be created.
+- **topic:nats-streaming,cmd:subscribe:** Create a nats-streaming subscription and return an ack when the subscription was created.
 Any received message will be forwared to your handler.
 - **topic:nats-streaming,cmd:unsubscribe:** Unsubscribe an active nats-streaming subscription.
 - **topic:nats-streaming,cmd:suspend:** Suspend an durable nats-streaming subscription.
 You can active it if you call `subscribe` again.